 Costume Update refers to the style of dress or cosmetics that an individual or group wears to express their class, gender, profession, ethnicity, nationality, or activity.
-Simply put, costumes are visual representations of culture.
-You maybe get more Info from your Costume Update website.
+Put simply, costumes are visual representations of culture.
+You may get more information from your Costume Update website.

 - Clothing, accessories, and hairstyles characteristic of a particular country, period, or people.

 - Mardi Gras, Halloween, or other similar celebrations required an outfit or a disguise.